Ernest McCarty Oliver House

-The Ernest McCarty Oliver House, in LaFayette, Alabama, is a Victorian house built in 1895.
+The Ernest McCarty Oliver House, in LaFayette, Alabama, United States, is a Victorian house built in 1895.
 It was listed on the National Register of Historic Places in 1974.

 It is a two-story brick house, primarily Victorian in style but influenced by several styles including Eastlake.
 It was built from brick derived from clay behind the house and baked in a kiln on site.

-It is located on LaFayette St. North (U.S. Route 431 / Alabama State Route 1) in LaFayette.
+It is located on LaFayette Street North (U.S. Route 431 / Alabama State Route 1) in LaFayette.